jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

   This is to provide reliable execution of the finalizers even if someone calls `exit` in the middle of the initialization process.
   This does mean that your finalizer cannot assume your initializer has been called.
 - The function pointers are compared to sentinel values prior to execution.
-  This is for compatibility with the legacy GNU C++ initializer lists.
+  This is to allow the legacy `.ctors`/`.dtors` sections to be merged directly.
   Compilers will not generate these values so this guard is not required in normal situations.
 - The same arguments as `main` (i.e. `argc`, `argv`, `env`) are passed to the initializer functions.
   This is a platform ABI extension, allowing a library to customize its behavior or enable debugging features based on environment variables, for example.